During your baby's first 3 months, breast milk or formula will provide all the nutrition needed.

-Your infant also will become more alert as the weeks progress, starting to coo and developing a social smile.
-So there will probably be more interaction between you and your baby during feedings.
+Your infant also will become more alert as the weeks go by, cooing and starting to develop a social smile.
+So there probably will be more interaction between you and your baby during feedings.

 The following are general guidelines, and your baby may be hungrier more or less often than this.
 That's why it's important to pay attention to your infant's signals of being hungry or full.
 A baby who is getting enough might slow down, stop, or turn away from the breast or bottle.

 Breastfeeding: How Much and How Often?

 After the first few weeks following birth, breastfed babies start to feed less often and sleep for longer periods at night.
 You can be reassured that your breastfed infant probably is eating enough if he or she:

 - seems alert, content, and active

 - is steadily gaining weight, growing, and developing

 - feeds six to eight times per day